KUTlime/Csharp-versus-Python-challenge/README.md

 So, George... *Bring it on, bitch!*

 BTW: You have to download the releases and you have to have .NET 4.7.1 framework installed.
+Copy a testing text file called `Text.txt` to the folder where you extract the releases and make your results at your machine.